RaulBercea/Market-Project-Gruppo-4/README.md

 By means of the buttons it is possible to browse the history of the weeks with the various products.
 # Configuration and technical characteristics

+The program is written through JavaScript for the operating files, HTML for the visualization page and CSS for the HTML page style.
 # Files and project structure

 The index file contains the source code of the main html page.